consulo/consulo-dev.github.io/docs/basics/action_system.md

 Basing the identifier for a custom action on the FQN of the implementation is the best practice, assuming the package incorporates the `<id>` of the plugin.
 An action must have a unique identifier for each place.
 It is used in the IDE UI, even though the FQN of the implementation is the same.
-Definitions of identifiers for the standard IntelliJ Platform actions are in [`IdeActions`](upsource:///platform/platform-api/src/com/intellij/openapi/actionSystem/IdeActions.java).
+Definitions of identifiers for the standard Consulo actions are in [`IdeActions`](upsource:///platform/platform-api/src/com/intellij/openapi/actionSystem/IdeActions.java).

 ### Grouping Actions
 Groups organize actions into logical UI structures, which in turn can contain other groups.